guettli/programming-guidelines/README.md

 Everytime I need to deal with async or task-queues (like celery or rq) my output decreases.
 There are so many ways to handle parallelism.
 Now you could argue: "Thomas, parallelism is not the problem.
 The problem is that you are too stupid."
 Maybe this is correct.
-Maybe I am too stupid.
+Maybe I am too stupid (or not familiar with this topic).
 I guess I am just an medicore developer.
 My experience is that the environment should be optimized for medicore (normal) people.
 This will provide the best result.
 Thus my rule of thumb: keep it simple and try to avoid Threads, Async and all this parallel computing.